jeffmeredith/LoL-roles-analysis/README.md

 <iframe src="assets/league-missing-test.html" width=800 height=600 frameBorder=0></iframe>

+**Interpretation:** Since both p-values were less than 5%, we can say that there is evidence that the distributions of both `'teamname'` and `'league'` were different for when `'damagetochampions_diff'` is missing and when it is not missing.
+This suggests that the missingness of Champion Damage difference is dependent on those other two columns.

 ## Hypothesis Testing

 **Null Hypothesis:** The proportion of games where the bot lane with more damage won is the same as the proportion of games where any other position that had more damage won.